bertvv/ansible-role-bind/README.md

-# Ansible role `bind`
+# Ansible role BIND

 [![Actions Status](https://github.com/bertvv/ansible-role-bind/workflows/CI/badge.svg)](https://github.com/bertvv/ansible-role-bind/actions)

-An Ansible role for setting up BIND ISC as an **authoritative-only** DNS server for multiple domains.
+An Ansible role for setting up ISC BIND as an **authoritative-only** DNS server for multiple domains.
 Specifically, the responsibilities of this role are to:

 - install BIND
 - set up the main configuration file (primary/secondary server)